 The University of the West of England (the University) is committed to a fair and transparent policy in respect of what it expects you to pay.
 We also have an obligation to safeguard public funds and make sure that we deliver value for money to our customers and stakeholders.

-This Tuition Fee Policy forms part of your Terms and Conditions and should be read in conjunction.
-Please see the structure and governance policy pages.
+This Tuition Fee Policy forms part of your Terms and Conditions and should be read in conjunction with other UWE policies.